MohsinRazaKhanSipra/Real-Speed-Estimation-Computer-vision/README.md

 # 🚗 Vehicle Speed Estimation Using AI & Computer Vision

 ## 📌 Overview
-This project demonstrates how to estimate vehicle speed from video footage using **YOLOv8**, **ByteTrack**, and **Supervision**.
+This project demonstrates how to make an estimation of vehicle speed from video footage using **YOLOv8**, **ByteTrack**, and **Supervision**.
 The system detects vehicles, tracks them across frames, and computes their speed using **perspective transformation** for real-world measurements.

 ## 🔧 Features
 ✅ **Vehicle Detection** – YOLOv8 for real-time object detection